GBrachetta/Parfumier/README.md

 - Alex Brush: for the titles and the navbar brand.
   I chose this cursive font to transmit a feeling of craftmanship which is related to the world of perfume making.
 - Montserrat: for all the remaining texts, for its excellent legibility specially on small screens, and for it's timeless elegance.
+  Additionally these two fonts complement each other, contrast well and they both transmit the balance between elegance and modernity I want to transmit in the app.

 ## Wireframes